Temporary burial place has been decided for Father Emil Kapaun, family says

 “He’s a Kansas boy and we felt he (should) stay here,” Ray Kapaun said.
 “We are definitely going to have a funeral mass for him.”

-Where his uncle’s remains permanently end up depend on the outcome of the ongoing process toward sainthood, a process that Ray Kapuan said was put on hold because of the pandemic.
+Where his uncle’s remains permanently end up depend on the outcome of the ongoing process toward sainthood, a process that Ray Kapaun said was put on hold because of the pandemic.

 Emil Kapaun’s remains are expected to draw a crowd.